Monica-Mweetwa/AMAZEMicrobiomeAnalysis/README.md

 ## How to Use the Code

 2. **Run the analysis**:
-   - 1. `DataCleaning/`: This folder conatis all the code used to preprocesses the raw count data and prepares it for analysis.
+   - 1. `DataCleaning/`: This folder conatis all the code used to preprocess the raw count data and prepares it for analysis.
      2. `Baseline_08_24.Rmd`: Performs statistical tests of the baseline mcirobiome data.
      3. `3.
-SupplementationAnalysis`: This folder conatis all the code used to anylse micrla changes after intervention
+SupplementationAnalysis`: This folder contains all the code used to anaylse microbial changes after intervention

 ## Contact Information

-If you have any questions, or comments, with the code, please feel free to contact:
+If you have any questions or comments with the code, please feel free to contact:

 - **Lead Author**: [Monica N Mweetwa]
   **Email**: [monica@tropgan.com]